SuhangXia/DeCo-MAE/README.md

     ```

 2.  **Run Inference**:
-    This script uses the 85.80% model to predict labels for the test set.
+    This script generates the final CSV file using the **85.80%** model.

     ```bash
     python inference.py